 - Brown rock shrimp are occasionally caught in the Gulf of Mexico but not in quantities large enough to warrant specific management measures.

 - Commercial fishery:

-- In 2018, landings of brown rock shrimp totaled more than 1 million pounds and were valued at $788,000, according to the NOAA Fisheries commercial fishing landings database.
+- In 2020, landings of brown rock shrimp totaled more than 395,000 pounds and were valued at $788,000, according to the NOAA Fisheries commercial fishing landings database.

 - It is not uncommon for brown rock shrimp to experience considerable variations from year to year.